 The Southeast Missourian newspaper will answer some genealogical queries for a fee.
-See their Web site at http://www.southeastmissourian.com/
+Visit their website.

-The majority of the Cherokee traveled west across Tennessee, southwestern Kentucky, southern Illinois, southern Missouri, and northwest Arkansas.
-In Missouri they are known to have crossed the Mississippi north of Cape Girardeau at Moccasin Springs (now the site of the Trail of Tears State Park), slightly south of that location at Bainbridge, and one group south of cape Girardeau near present-day Scott City.
+Most of the Cherokee traveled west across Tennessee, southwestern Kentucky, southern Illinois, southern Missouri, and northwest Arkansas.
+In Missouri, they are known to have crossed the Mississippi north of Cape Girardeau at Moccasin Springs (now the site of the Trail of Tears State Park), slightly south of that location at Bainbridge, and one group south of Cape Girardeau near present-day Scott City.

 From Cape Girardeau the overland groups traveled by different routes in order to live off the land.
 One route was as far north as Salem, the others were generally across the center of the state, all coming together in the vicinity of present-day Springfield, and from there to Fayetteville, Arkansas and on to Tahlequah, Oklahoma, which became the center of the new Cherokee homeland.

 Crowley's Ridge is the most distinctive feature of the landscape of southeast Missouri and northeast Arkansas.
 This unique ridge is essentially an upland in the middle of an ocean of land.
 It is all that remains of once vast uplands that were as high as the Ozarks to the West.
 During the last glacial period there were enormous meltwaters that scoured this region.
 Crowley's Ridge, for a variety of reasons, survived this massive erosion, and remains today as testimony that something major happened here.

 In that ancient time the great trough of the Mississippi was west of the ridge, the Ohio on the east.
 Eventually the waters of the Mississippi cut through and joined the Ohio, the two rivers becoming one, and they moved east of the ridge.